 These are not stains from a leaking rain gutter.
 The black represents broken down building papers and the coloring is now wicking through the cracks.
 The wall behind these cracks was totally rotted away as were the framing members.

 Gaps around the window frame and wall framing at the interior is an excellent sign that the stucco is leaking.

 These gaps are caused by water saturating the OSB plywood around the windows.
 As the plywood becomes wet, it begins to swell.
 As it swells it pushes the entire window assembly away from the interior framing.
-This will require remove the stucco around the window, replacing the damaged OSB and installing new stucco at the exterior.
-This condition is mostly found in homes built prior to 1988 as dedicated window flashing was not required until 1987.
+This will require removing the stucco around the window, replacing the damaged OSB and installing new stucco at the exterior.
+This condition is mostly found in homes built prior to 1999 as dedicated window flashing was not required until 1997.

 PROPER METHODS OF REPAIR